seanmishra/headerparser/README.md

 A request header parser API built with Node.

-This project is in response to the challenge "[Request Header Parser Microservice](https://www.freecodecamp.com/challenges/request-header-parser-microservice)" and has been developed as a part of the curriculum at [Free Code Camp](https://freecodecamp.com) towards the completion and achievement of **Full Stack Web Developer** certification.
+This project was made as part of an old curriculum at [Free Code Camp](http://freecodecamp.com) towards the completion and achievement of Full Stack Web Developer certification.